CFT-HY/HILA/docs/guide/README.md

 | `mahti` | CPU-MPI implementation for MAHTI supercomputer            |
 | `mahti-cuda` | GPU-MPI implementation for MAHTI supercomputer using CUDA |

-## <a id="user-guide"></a>User guide
+## User guide {#user-guide}

-Now that HILA has been built successfully, the next step is to build your first HILA application: [hila application guide](./docs/guide/hila_applications.md)
+Now that HILA has been built successfully, the next step is to build your first HILA application: [hila application guide](./hila_applications.md)

-After building your first HILA application one can move on to the comprehensive guide, which describes everything that HILA has to offer: [comprehensive guide](./docs/guide/hila_functionality.md)
+After building your first HILA application one can move on to the comprehensive guide, which describes everything that HILA has to offer: [comprehensive guide](./hila_functionality.md)

 Both of these resources can be viewed on the web guide hosted on: TODO: add link to github pages or hosted guide somewhere